Home Metro Vancouver Municipalities and Parts of Town The Town of Fort Langley Fort Langley Jazz and Arts Festival

 Below are some tips and suggestions to help you make the most of your Fort Langley Jazz Festival experience.

 TIP #1: You can park for free on various streets in the town of Fort Langley.
-Go early though to improve your chances of finding a spot that doesn’t require you to walk too far.
+Go early, though, to improve your chances of finding a spot that doesn’t require you to walk too far.
 Parking is also available at 8870 Glover Road (in the parking lot of the Fort Langley Evangelical Free Church) and at 9095 Glover Road (at Living Waters Church).

 TIP #6: The festival venue is a smoke-free environment.
-That extends to vaping as well as other products recently legalized in Canada.
+That extends to vaping as well as other products legalized in Canada.

 Fort Langley Jazz Festival Crowds